andrekolodochka/ogn/OGN-receiver-setup.md

-These instructions are geared for headless installation (that's without a need for keyboard and monitor connected to Raspberry Pi).
+These instructions are for headless installation (that's without a need for keyboard and monitor connected to Raspberry Pi).
 Well, at least for the most part, you still have to connect to RPI to configure WiFi and enable SSH.
 I created a custom RPI image which has those already pre-configured for my home wifi so I can skip the step #1 below.

 Set up SD card with [Raspberry Pi OS Lite image](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit).